Check Out What Whales Are Doing With NFLX

 Expected Price Movements

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $400.0 to $750.0 for Netflix over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $420.0 to $880.0 for Netflix over the last 3 months.

 Analyzing Volume & Open Interest